Cobbe History, Family Crest & Coats of Arms

 Early Origins of the Cobbe family

-Suffolk where Leuricus Cobbe, a Saxon was listed in the Domesday Book of 1086.
-CITATION[CLOSE]
+The surname Cobbe was first found in Suffolk where Leuricus Cobbe, a Saxon was listed in the Domesday Book of 1086.

 Cobbe Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Cobbe were recorded, including Cobb, Cobbe and others.